 Average Future Maintainable Profit

 It means the average profit of a business under consideration that it expects to earn in a normal case scenario.
-Such average profit is adjusted against the abnormal or non-recurring nature of transactions that occurred in past.
+Such average profit is adjusted against the abnormal or non-recurring nature of transactions that occurred in the past.

 Normal profit refers to the profit that a business earns under normal circumstances.
 Or, we can say that it is the normal rate of return of the industry.
 The business houses operating under that industry earn the normal rate of return of that industry on their capital employed.